NEA Research Team Finds Nearly 1 in 5 Adult Eczema…

 For example, when my skin is completely clear, I take note of what I’m doing or not doing.
 Over the summer, I took my kids to the pool when my skin was clear.
 I barely went into the water and was mostly sitting out in the sun.

-By the time we were getting ready to leave, a flare-up had started.
+By the time we were getting ready to leave, a flare had started.
 The same thing happened when I went to Turks and Caicos a couple of months ago and the only time I flared up was the one day I spent at the beach.
 I hadn’t had a breakout for a long time prior, and quickly realized that my body now has a sensitivity to the sun.

 Within two days after coming home and staying out of the sun, my skin completely cleared up.